How do I export MySQL database schema into markdown format?

 How do I create MySQL database programmatically in Java?

-There are times that you might need to create database or tables right after you run your program instead of manually creating it.
-In this example I will show you how you can do this using JDBC and MySQL database.
+There are times that you might need to create a database or tables right after you run your program instead of manually creating it.
+In this example, I will show you how you can do this using JDBC and MySQL database.
 The first thing we need to do as usual when creating a JDBC program is to define a JDBC URL.
 One thing that you’ll notice here is that we don’t define the database name in the URL.
 So the URL will be like jdbc:mysql://localhost.

-Now you can try for your self, start typing the following code snippet in your text editor or IDE and execute it to create the database.
+Now you can try for your self, start typing the following code snippet in your text editor or IDE, and execute it to create the database.

 package org.kodejava.jdbc;